ES2Spring2020-ComputinginEngineering/project-1-tessa-grasseschi-and-vicky-yang/Step 4/README.md

 # Names: Vicky Yang and Tessa Grasseschi

 # All files of data are in the Step 4 folder, but only one set for each is used for the graphing for data analysis
+# There is a .py file of just the functions in the Step 4 folder called Data_Analysis_Functions.py